-2) No Water at Dispensing Faucet
+2) No Water At Dispensing Faucet

-- Water supply is off -> Turn on the water supply, or open Needle Valve (turn needle handle counter clockwise) - Tank's valve is closed -> Turn tank valve to an "Open" position - Output line is crimped -> Remove crimp - Incorrect installation -> See Fig.11 (Page 13).
-Verify all line connections. - Low tank pre-charge pressure -> Raise tank air pressure to 5-7 psi. - Factory pre-installed black draining tubing with flow controller inside is removed during new installation.
-Please reconnect to Point W. - ASO connection Error -> See Fig. 17 to reconnect ASO to the correct connection.
+- Water supply is off -> Turn on the water supply, or open Needle Valve (turn needle handle counter clockwise) - Tank's valve is closed -> Turn tank valve to an "Open" position - Output line is crimped -> Remove crimp - Incorrect installation -> See Fig.11 (Page 14).
+Verify all line connections. - Low tank pre-charge pressure -> Raise tank air pressure to 5-7 psi.

+- Factory pre-installed black draining tubing with flow controller inside is removed during new installation.
+Please reconnect to Point W.

+ASO connection Error -> See Fig. 17 to reconnect ASO to the correct connection.

-The ASO value has 4 lines connected to it, 2 Whites and 2 Clears.
-C1 is labeled IN and C2 is labeled OUT on the value.
+The ASO valve has 4 lines connected to it, 2 Whites and 2 Clears.
+C1 is labeled IN and C2 is labeled OUT on the valve.
 C3 and C4 are connected to the ends with the 4 screws.
 Please confirm connections:

-- Stage-3 Carbon Filter: White tubing (point B) is connected to C1 (IN)

-- Membrane: White tubing (point D) is connected to C2 (OUT)

-- Check Valve:
+- Stage-3 Carbon Filter: White tubing (point B) is connected to C1 (IN) - Membrane: White tubing (point D) is connected to C2 (OUT) - Check Valve: Clear tubing (point E) is connected to C3 - 5th Stage Tee Inlet: Clear tubing (point F) is connected to C4

-Clear tubing

-- Clear tubing (point E) is connected to C3